Are you fantasizing about bath bombs that fizz, release incredible aromas, or provide health benefits with essential oils.

 If you master this basic recipe for how to make bath bombs, you’ll have the skill required to do all kinds of twists and turns later on.
 (And later on, could be the same day…just after you’ve tried the original recipe.)
 Later, you can add flowers, stripes, and extra fizz.
 For now, though, try your hand at making the beginner bath bomb.

-While making the basic bath bomb recipe isn’t rocket science, we found that it is definitely science.
+While making the basic bath bomb recipe isn’t rocket science, I’ve found that it is definitely science.
 Most people need to experiment a bit before getting it right.
-With that said, here’s our favorite recipe for basic bath bombs.

-So, the key is to add your liquid last.
+So, the key is to add your liquid last and add it slowly.

 Also, wear rubber gloves and mix by hand.
 When I say “mix,” I mean scoop up a pile of the mixture and rub it between your open palms.
 But once you’ve added the liquids, you don’t want to over-mix.